 - Attention to innovation and user security

-- Better customer service than its predecessor, Binance
+- Better customer service than Binance

 In addition, staking is available for AUDIO, AVAX, BNB, ATOM, LPT, SOL and GRT.